 Photos/Graphics/Illustrations

 Photos, graphics, drawings, or other illustrations are most welcome with any article submission, and may be a condition of acceptance.
+A photo (nude and relevant to the text) of yourself is helpful, if possible.

 Photography should enhance the descriptive elements of the article.
 A travel report, for example, should be supported with photos showing nude individuals of a variety (when possible) of ages, genders, races, and body types, engaged in some type of beach-related activity.
 Such images are preferred over scenery shots or artificially-posed figures.